 - e.l.f Cosmetics

 Those are just a few options for where to buy a beauty blender sponge.
-They type of sponge will vary some between stores and brands.
-Some offer multi packs of blenders in different sizes.
-Though the egg shape is an optimal choice when buying a beauty blender, especially for beginners.
+The type of sponge will vary some between stores and brands.
+Some offer multi-packs of blenders in different sizes.
+The egg shape is an optimal choice when buying a beauty blender, especially for beginners.